 The emissions intensity value for each production variable a facility produces depends on whether the facility or its production variables are new or existing as of 1 July 2023:

 • Existing products produced by existing facilities covered by an emissions intensity determination transition from facility-specific emissions intensity values to industry-average values each financial year through to 30 June 2030.
+Data from safeguard facilities that have received emissions intensity determinations are published on our website.

 • New products produced between 1 July 2022 to 30 June 2023 by existing facilities covered by an emissions intensity determination are subject to the ‘industry-average’ values that were in force during the 2022–23 financial year.